 Fifth, put your car into park and take a deep breath.

 You did it!
-Now call for help, and don’t attempt to drive the vehicle.
+Now call for help, schedule brake repair service, and don’t attempt to drive the vehicle.